opencv/opencv/samples/clojure/simple-sample/README.md

 ```

 If we now want to use the opencv `Rect` class to create a rectangle,
-we ha to fully qualify it's constructor even if it leaves in the same
+we again have to fully qualify it's constructor even if it leaves in
-`org.opencv.core` namespace.
+the same `org.opencv.core` namespace.

 ```clj
 user=> (org.opencv.core.Rect. p1 p2)